First the United States Lighthouse Society stared Wayne Wheeler in the face.

 KEEPER'S DUPLEX AT THE POINT NO POINT LIGHTHOUSE

 When the Society moved to the Point No Point Lighthouse, it took over the restoration of the lighthouse, former keeper’s dwelling duplex, and various other buildings.
-Restoration projects began with the keeper’s workshop in 2009-2010, continued with the lighthouse and oil house in 2011-2012, and work is currently in progress on the keeper’s duplex which should be completed by spring, 2015.
+Restoration projects began with the keeper’s workshop in 2009-2010, continued with the lighthouse and oil house in 2011-2012, and work on the keeper’s duplex was completed by spring, 2015.
 Later in 2010 the Society announced the creation of the Lighthouse Guardians Historic Trust through the generosity of a member who had left the Society a donation in her will.

 Over the years the lightship LV 605 continued to be a popular attraction, and minor restoration work continued to maintain the vessel.
 In late 2012 the Society was approached by the Anchor Program in San Francisco, which wished to take over the ship and use it as part of its marine trades education program while still making it available to the Society for tours.
 The details were worked out and ownership of the vessel was transferred to the Anchor Program that fall.